Ontologies

 onto.add_axiom(hasAge_dp_declaration_axiom)

-See the owlapy for more OWL entities that you can add as a declaration axiom.
+See the owlapy API for more OWL entities that you can add as a declaration axiom.

 Add an Assertion Axiom